jon-lester/redux-typescript/README.md

 Enter `redux-thunk`.
 By default redux works with action creators which return action objects, which are then passed to one or more reducers.
 Thunk allows action creators to return functions to be executed, which have access to a `dispatch()` parameter for dispatching other actions, and a `getState()` parameter to provide access to the full store state.
 These functions can also return a promise, allowing asynchronous calls which will update the redux store as they resolve.

-I found this article to be very useful when getting my head around this topic initially!: https://daveceddia.com/what-is-a-thunk/
+I found [this article by Dave Ceddia](https://daveceddia.com/what-is-a-thunk/) to be very useful when getting my head around this topic initially.

 #### Type-Safety

 Applying TypeScript type-safety to `redux-thunk` was something of a challenge initially - the type documentation isn't expansive, and it's left up to the community to provide worked examples, which are somewhat thin on the ground.

 However, after a few hours' research on StackOverflow and various technical blogs I arrived at a configuration which worked well.
 The problem I was running into was in convincing TypeScript that the component wrapped in `connect()` had props of the correct type to be passed to the HOC.
-The key for me was to replace the shorthand dispatch map that I'd used in stage 1 with a correctly-typed function-form map - see https://react-redux.js.org/using-react-redux/connect-mapdispatch#two-forms-of-mapdispatchtoprops for details on the two map forms, and also see my notes in the source (it's necessary to use `any` as the action type when typing the map).
+The key for me was to replace the shorthand dispatch map that I'd used in stage 1 with a correctly-typed function-form map - see [this documentation page](https://react-redux.js.org/using-react-redux/connect-mapdispatch#two-forms-of-mapdispatchtoprops) for details on the two map forms, and also see my notes in the source (it's necessary to use `any` as the action type when typing the map).

 This immediately obsoleted my previous solution for typing the dispatch map, as it was now a function which returned an object instead of an object, but this was easily solved by making use of TypeScript's `ReturnType<T>` type, as follows: